material-components/material-components-web/packages/mdc-menu-surface/README.md

 --- | ---
 `setAnchorCorner(corder: Corner) => void` | Sets the corner that the menu surface will be anchored to.
 See [constants.js](./constants.js)
 `setAnchorMargin(margin: AnchorMargin) => void` | Sets the distance from the anchor point that the menu surface should be shown.
-`open({focusIndex: ?number}) => void` | Opens the menu surface.
+`open() => void` | Opens the menu surface.
 Optionally accepts an object with a `focusIndex` parameter to indicate which element should receive focus when the menu surface is opened.
 `close()` | Closes the menu.
 `isOpen() => boolean` | Returns a boolean indicating whether the menu surface is open.
 `setQuickOpen(quickOpen: boolean) => void` | Sets whether the menu surface should open and close without animation when the `open`/`close` methods are called.